vaibhavsagar/resume/resume.md

 ## Experience ##

 ---- --------------------------------------------------------------------------
 2014 *Volunteer Fellow* at CSIRO (February--).
-Developing a workflow
+Improving my previous
-     engine for RESTful web services using semantic web technologies.
+     implementation of a workflow engine for RESTful web services using semantic web technologies.

      *Tutor* at CECS (ANU College of Engineering and Computer Science) (February--June) for COMP1100 Introduction to Programming and Algorithms.